the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Fix: Fix for scenarios when a lang code is not set in a partial WPML activation, an error would occur and stop processing event saves.
+[ECP-1442]
 * Fix: Add a default Schema eventStatus value for JSON LD output of events.
 [TEC-4609]
 * Fix - Display Venue correctly in List-like views when using WPML.
 [ECP-1443]
 * Fix - Link to the correct Occurrence when using CT1 and WPML.
 [TEC-4632]